ankschoubey/old-blog/_posts/philosophy/core-values/peace/2023-05-06-v1-dealing-with-loss.md

 ## Looking at the future

-### Will this matter in 3-5 years
+### Truth #5: Will this matter in 3-5 years

 Almost all loss or win doesn’t matter in 3-5 years.
-We change our trajectory so much that we don’t care.
+We change our trajectory so much that we don’t care in the long term.

-### Past is gone
+### Truth #6: The past is gone

-The change to fix the problem is gone.
-No matter how much we may want to change it, it’s gone.

-This is freeing.
+No matter how much we may want to change the past, it's impossible.
+The only thing we can do is learn from it and use those lessons to shape our future.
+Accepting this truth can be freeing and allow us to focus on the present and future.

-## The next chance is still here
+## Truth #7: The next chance is still here

-Life is long enough to get important things done.
-If you are 25 you still have 70 years.
+There is always another chance.
+Life is long enough to get important things done, and even if we fail at something today, we can try again tomorrow or pursue a different path.

-If you are 35+ you still have 60 years.

-### Losing means learning
+### Truth #8: Losing means learning

 We have time, and now we also have experience.
 This means the next time we are less likely to make the same mistake if we learn it.